Annie Goodrich Nurse Practitioner Fellowship

 Q: Where are the specialties located?

-A: Specialties are located on the IOL campus, Hartford Hospital and other Hartford HealthCare and Behavioral Health Network clinics.
+A: Specialties are located on the Institute of Living campus, Hartford Hospital and other Hartford HealthCare and Behavioral Health Network clinics.
 Travel may be necessary to attend some of the specialties.

 Q: What readings/books will be required?